This section highlights the Channel assignment and scheduling of channels for Feature packs older than AEM 6.5.5 Screens version.

-Once you defined a display, you need to assign a channel to a display.
+Once you have set up a display, you must assign a channel to a display to view your content.

-This page shows assigning channel to your displays.
+This page shows assigning a channel to your display.

 Follow the steps below to assign a channel to a display:

 - Navigate to the required display, for example, DemoProject --> Locations --> SanJose --> StoreDisplay .